Machines can keep you breathing — but what happens when they find a new war's begun?

-- Star Trek: The Original Series episode "Spock's Brain".
-An underground civilization is coordinated by a humanoid brain called the Controller.
-When it fails, the inhabitants go looking for a replacement and acquire the title object.
+- In "Spock's Brain", an underground civilization is coordinated by a humanoid brain called the Controller.
+When it fails, the inhabitants go looking for a replacement and acquire the titular object.

-- Star Trek: The Next Generation episode "11001001."
-The Bynar home planet is run by a computer which is going to be hit by an EM pulse from a nearby supernova and get erased, so the Bynars steal the Enterprise to temporarily house their computer's memory.
+- In "11001001", the Bynar home planet is run by a computer which is going to be hit by an EM pulse from a nearby supernova and get erased, so the Bynars steal Enterprise to temporarily house their computer's memory.

-- The Computer in Paranoia, which was in part inspired by Logans Run.
+- The Computer in Paranoia, which was in part inspired by Logan's Run.
 In one adventure, when The Computer is destroyed Alpha Complex gets very dark, the air stops circulating, etc.

 - In Forgotten Realms, Drow culture is dependent on magical radiations so that cities were born and died when such deposits appeared and disappeared.
 Averted with vengeance in Sshamath, which managed to cross the deficiency period and emerge even stronger, having usual cheap solutions replaced with true arcane magic.
 This made it dependent on wizardry.